Hinge (Pivot) Support

 - Under Apply to, use the radio buttons to specify whether to apply connector to a Face or Spot.

-- If applying to spots, you can create new spots by clicking Create new spot.
+- If applying to Spots, create new spots by clicking Create new spot.

 - In the modeling window, click to select specific parts on the model.